Enquire

 Keeri Beach

 Keeri Beach is located a short distance west of Mannar Town.
-Fringed by a small Palmyra plam forest, this quiet beach has calm waves and breathtakingly beautiful sand, perfect for swimming.
+A small Palmyra plam forest fringes it.
+This quiet beach has calm waves and breathtakingly beautiful sand, perfect for swimming.

 Speak to Our Concierge